HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Discovery of Identifiers

 Task-based queries require communicating a business identifier (such as a provider NPI or member ID) or a [FHIR id] to uniquely identify providers, payers, and patients.
 Business identifiers are used in many payer-to-provider-based transactions today, and the CDex Task Data Request Profile requires them.
-However, there is currently no standard way to obtain these identifiers, and implementers must get them "out of band".
+However, there is currently no standard way to obtain these identifiers, and implementers obtain these identifiers "out of band".

 The patient's [FHIR id] is a prerequisite to performing FHIR RESTful Direct Queries.
 See [this section](direct-query.html#discovery-of-patient-fhir-ids) for how to discover the patient's FHIR id.